 “Lithuania became part of the American life for some months, for one year, for two years and Jonas took it into his evidence, into his camera.
 Jonas comes as a reminder and does present Lithuania as a reminder.
 Lithuania is a little reminder of very great things.”

-This program is presented by Scandinavia House and organized by the Lithuanian Culture Institute, Consulate General of the Republic of Lithuania in New York, Embassy of the Republic of Lithuania in France, Embassy of the Republic of Lithuania in Italy, Embassy of the Republic of Lithuania in Israel in collaboration with Humboldt Books and the Anthology Film Archives; it will be followed by a second discussion on January 14, “Re-filming History as Subjective Media Archaeology,” presented by Brooklyn Rail.
+This program is presented by Scandinavia House and organized by the Lithuanian Culture Institute in these different countries in collaboration with Humboldt Books and the Anthology Film Archives; it will be followed by a second discussion on January 14, “Re-filming History as Subjective Media Archaeology,” presented by Brooklyn Rail.
 It is coordinated alongside a screening of Jonas Mekas’ film Lithuania and the Collapse of the USSR, available from January 6-20 from Anthology Film Archives.

 Transcript 04 44’ 14” Lithuania and the Collapse of the USSR is edited by Francesco Urbano Ragazzi and published by Humboldt Books.
 Learn more about the book and purchase it here.